 Relationships between Y and X variables

-At least one of your examples must clearly indicate which of these six steps your cleaning process addresses.
-This should be mentioned explicitly in part (a).

-For each example, include a complete sentence above the code chunk covering:
+For each step in your code, include a complete sentence above the code chunk covering:

 What was wrong with the data initially (or the check you are doing), and which of the six Zuur et al. (2010) steps this corresponds to.

-What function(s) you used and a brief description of what they do
+What function(s) you will use and a brief description of what they do

 What the entire code chunk accomplishes from start to finish

-Use a basic visual check (e.g. head(), plot(), boxplot(), or hist()) to show how the final data is cleaner or easier to work with
+Use a basic check (e.g. head(), plot(), boxplot(), or hist()) to show how the final data is cleaner and that your code achieved what it intended.

 On the next page is an example of how a response should look for a project cleaning and test protocol once you render the file.
 Note that I have clearly answered points A-C above the code chunk.
 Notice once the file renders, the code is shown, and the final object is shown (there are options in the .rmd file to be sure this information shows!
 Finally, notice there are no messages or warnings shown - be sure to turn these options off.
 Use this example as a guide for your own data.